 Shelley, David.
 How Are We Communicating about the Complexities of Climate Change?
 Abstract.

 Ward, Ashley.
 Resilience in the Face of Climate Change: Native American Communities Coping When Earth Becomes Non-Native.
-Abstract.
+Session Abstract.

 Whitehead, Jessica.
 Supporting Climate Action through Assessments: Creating a U.S. Sustained Assessment Infrastructure.
 Abstract.